-The admission statement mentioned in article 3.1 sub c. can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
-A minimum total of 60 ECTS in qualitative and quantitative research methods, statistics and advanced courses such as management, organizational theory, marketing, sales, business development, finance, accounting, strategy, logistics, operations or entrepreneurship must have been part of the bachelor curriculum.
+The admission statement mentioned in article 3.1 can be obtained by students from outside the RSM who have obtained a bachelor's or undergraduate degree from a research university.
+A minimum total of 20 ECTS in qualitative and quantitative research methods and statistics as well as a minimum of 40 ECTS in advanced (i.e. not entry level) courses such as management, organizational theory, marketing, sales, business development, finance, accounting, strategy, logistics, operations or entrepreneurship must have been part of the bachelor curriculum.